-We’ve recently responded to a few reports of Giant Hogweed in Clackamas County.
+A few years ago, we responded to reports of Giant Hogweed in Clackamas County.
 This invasive weed is hazardous to human health, so please don’t touch it.
-If you see Giant Hogweed, contact us immediately for assistance.
+If you see Giant Hogweed, [contactweedwise] immediately for assistance.

-A wet spring with some periods of warmth have jump started the weed season in the Willamette Valley!
+A warm spring has jump started the weed season in the Willamette Valley!
 More plants are in flower, and some are already bolting and going to seed.

 - Jubata grass (Cortaderia jubata) is an annual shrub that follows the same timeline as Pampas grass, bolting in May and June.
 Dig up the entire plant.

 - Common reed grass (Phragmites australis) is a grassy perennial.
 Plants emerge in April, May, and June.

 - Diffuse knapweed (Centaurea diffusa) is a herbaceous perennial.
 In May, plants bolt.
 Flowers appear in May, June, and July.
 Dig up the entire plant (easier when soil is moist in the spring).

 - Meadow knapweed (Centaurea debeauzii) follows the same timeline as Diffuse knapweed.
 Dig up the entire plant (easier when soil is moist in the spring).